CloudCatch/resend/readme.txt

 == Attribution ==

-The Resend for WordPress plugin utilizes the Resend.com API.
+The Resend plugin utilizes the Resend.com API.
 Neither this plugin nor its author(s) are affiliated with, endorsed by, or sponsored by Resend.com.

 == Changelog ==